-- The number 21 has significant meaning in the Bible, representing divine wisdom and revelations.
+- The number 21 is significant in the Bible, representing divine wisdom and revelations.

-- There are numerous biblical references to the number 21, where it symbolizes spiritual growth and deeper understanding of God’s teachings.
+- There are numerous biblical references to the number 21, which symbolizes spiritual growth and a deeper understanding of God’s teachings.

 - Biblical numerology can enhance our understanding of the significance of numbers in the Bible.

 The Numerical Significance of 21 in the Bible

 One interpretation of the number 21 is that it represents a time of completion or fulfillment.